Links

 http://www.ju88.net/

-Luftwaffe Resource Group
+Luftwaffe Resource Center

 http://www.warbirdsresourcegroup.org/LRG